-The continent of Africa is often in the news, though the coverage of political upheaval, famines, and droughts rarely conveys much understanding of the continent’s complex geography and environment.
-The unfamiliarity of the names of African countries and cities, the recent period of colonial governance and the images that have been conveyed through films and television make it all the more important to provide students with a basic grounding in information about this region.
-This unit will offer a geographic introduction to the map of Africa, with a focus on sub-Saharan Africa in terms of its examples and information.
+Although the continent of Africa is often in the news, coverage of the region rarely conveys much understanding of the continent’s complex geography and environment.
+The unfamiliarity of the names of African countries and cities, the recent history of colonial governance, and the negative images that have been conveyed through films and television make it all the more important that students gain a basic knowledge and appreciation of this large, multifaceted world region.

 Mapping Africa contains six lessons that can be integrated into your curriculum where it best suits your needs.
 Although some lessons depend on knowledge from prior lessons, they are for the most part interchangeable.
 For example, if students have questions about latitude and longitude after Lesson One, you may decide to move directly to Lesson Three.

 The following overview of lessons gives you an idea of how the unit has been designed:

 - Lesson One (suggested teaching time: 1 class period): Students review basic geography terms.

 - Lesson Two (suggested teaching time: 1 to 2 class periods): Students participate in a “map hunt” activity.
 Students actively engage in a search for the countries and main physiographic features of Africa.
 Students label maps with this information.

 - Lesson Three (suggested teaching time: 1 class period): Students learn or review the use of latitude and longitude by searching for the most populous African cities.